AXA-Digital/data_scientist_challenge/README.md

 Please note any data quality issues you encountered and how you did solve those as it can be a very likely problem in production environment.

 ### PART 2
 2. Perform an exploratory analysis on the moving average (MA) and exponential moving average (EMA).
-Which do you find to have a better success rate given your analysis, are  longer or shorter lookback periods in MA and EMA?
+Which do you find to have a better success rate given your analysis, are  longer or shorter lookback periods in MA and EMA better?

 Show your work, results, present a case, and describe your findings.